openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/banksOfSuperiorTemporalSulcus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Banks of superior temporal sulcus' is an anatomical entity.
-It is part of the superior temporal sulcus.
+   :definition: Is an anatomical entity.
+Is part of the superior temporal sulcus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0028622) ('is_a' and 'relationship')]
    :description: Component of the temporal lobe, lateral aspect.
 The rostral boundary is the superior temporal gyrus and the caudal boundary the middle temporal gyrus.
-Within the FreeSurfer definition, this reflects primarily the posterior aspect of the superior temporal sulcus (Christine Fennema-Notestine).
+Within the FreeSurfer definition, this reflects primarily the posterior aspect of the superior temporal sulcus (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0028622)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101088
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0028622#banks-of-superior-temporal-sulcus-1
    :name: banks of superior temporal sulcus